F1r3Pr1nc3/Stellaris-Mod-Updater/README.md

 Alternatively, download and extract the ZIP manually from the [GitHub releases page](https://github.com/F1r3Pr1nc3/Stellaris-Mod-Updater/releases).

+## 🚀 Usage

 2. Execute `py modupdater-v4.0.py`
+3. If you run the script for the first time, run it again.

 ### ⚙️ Optional Parameters